Tools for consistently profitable Forex trading

 One the first page of the thread, there is a zip package with indicators and MT4 template.
 For my trading, I ended up building a different MT4 template.
 It is more versatile and, I think, visually clearer (Chart 2, without fib levels).
 General colouring was changed to correspond the buy/sell buttons, better pivots indicator was utilized, handy currency pair’s dashboard was added.
 Use of trade management tool is very beneficial, also with this strategy.
 This trade management ExpertAdvisor (EA) enables trader to move SL/TP and other levels easily with mouse drag, instead of having to look up and input numerical figures.
 It also has “close half position & move stop to BE / trail stop” settings.
 While trading, I sometimes set “close half & move to BE” level for opened position, leave the MT4 station and let the trade play out.
 EA gives a sound alarm when the first half is successfully closed and when the trade becomes “risk-free” with SL moved to BE.
 My own pdf summary of strategy’s FF thread, modified MT4 template and the trade management EA with guidelines and usage tips are found in the usual extra package.

 Strategies discussed above can provide, separately or combined, rather certain and consistent profit for different trader mentalities.
 Can this really be the base for success in a Forex market?
 Yes, and there is no reason to make the matter more complicated!
 Based on my own testing of tens of different strategy variations, it has become clear, that the basics presented above must be implemented, in order to trade with peace of mind and to make profit in a long run.
 In this page’s strategies, basics are combined with definitive rules, which are easy to comprehend and to apply.
-The precious time, that hasty beginner could now waste on skimming through other FF strategies, is better-spent understanding and practising the aforementioned basics.
+The precious time, that hasty beginner could now waste on skimming through other FF strategies, is better-spent understanding and practicing the aforementioned basics.
 Doing so, after 3-4 weeks you could start making small-scale, yet consistent live profit – instead of still searching for the next “indicator miracle” to demo trade.
 A choice for beginner trader to make: always new, promising and exciting tryouts or a steady practice and systematically profitable routine, day after day.

 To summarize all the aspects which make trading profitable, according to my own and to read experiences: mental discipline, higher TF trend, market sentiment, technical confluence zones, price action, smaller TF trigger charts, trailing stop, close half & move to SL to BE.
 Analyze the situation beforehand and patiently wait for the desired price behavior on a specific area of interest.
 After that, confirm the correct move direction and open the trade (manually or by previously set pending order), taking money management rules into consideration.
 Follow the previously set trade plan – precisely, without altering any aspects of it.
 Open only one trade at a time, at least through the first stages of trading career.
 When there is no 100% correct setup available – simply do not trade!
 The main reason for losses, also with reliable/proven strategy, is traders impatience to wait for a required setup.
 They rather try to anticipate the situation and assure themselves, that the mediocre setup is enough “just this one time”.
 But it is not.
 Sometimes there just are days when strategy’s exact conditions are never met.
 Especially on those days, hasty traders accumulate biggest losses, while ferociously blaming the strategy and trying to modify it.